MalwareCube/overthewire/00_bandit/level_12-13/level_12-13.md

 The password for the next level is stored in the file data.txt, which is a hexdump of a file that has been repeatedly compressed.
 For this level it may be useful to create a directory under /tmp in which you can work using mkdir.
 For example: `mkdir /tmp/myname123`.
 Then copy the datafile using cp, and rename it using mv (read the manpages!)

 ## Solution
+The solution for this level requires the use of several different compression tools (`tar`, `gzip`, and `bzip2`) to expand the repeatedly compressed data.txt file.
+Firstly, after copying the file to a temp (writable) directory, we must use `xxd -r` to reverse a hexdump of the file.
+From there, by running `file`, we can see that it is a `gzip compressed data` file.
+We can rename it to have a `.gz` extension and then run `gzip -d` to decompress the file, resulting in a `bzip2 compressed data` file.

+Repeating a similar process for decompressing `bzip2` files, `tar` archives, and `gzip` files, we eventually uncover a file that contains `ASCII text` which is the password for the next level.

 ```bash